🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida

 Q: What’s the difference between a moving violation and a criminal traffic offense?

 A: Moving violations (like speeding) are civil infractions.
-Criminal traffic charges involve risk, intent, or repeat conduct—and come with criminal consequences.
+Criminal traffic offenses involve risk to public safety or intentional misconduct—and carry criminal penalties.

 Q: Can I seal or expunge a criminal traffic charge in Florida?

 A: Possibly.
-It depends on whether adjudication was withheld, the charge was dismissed, and your overall eligibility.
+It depends on whether adjudication was withheld, the charge was dismissed, and your eligibility.

-📍 Criminal Traffic Defense in Fort Lauderdale and South Florida
+📍 Criminal Traffic Defense in Fort Lauderdale & South Florida

-Whether you’re facing charges for DWLS, reckless driving, or another serious traffic offense, don’t take chances with your record or license.
-Michael White, P.A. offers aggressive, experienced legal defense throughout Fort Lauderdale and South Florida.
+Whether you’re facing charges for DWLS, racing, or leaving the scene, Michael White, P.A. offers aggressive, experienced defense throughout Broward County and beyond.

 🛡️ We’ll help you: